bnb-chain/BEPs/BEP67.md

 ## 1. Summary

-This BEP describes an enhancement of the [Order Expiration](https://docs.binance.org/faq.html#what-is-order-expire).
+This BEP describes an enhancement of the [Order Expiration](https://docs.bnbchain.org/docs/beaconchain/trading-spec/#order-expire).

 ## 2. Abstract

-Currently orders on Binance Chain will be expired after 3 days.
+Currently orders on BNB Beacon Chain will be expired after 3 days.
 Order cannot live long on the market even their price stays competitive, which is not convenient and incurs cost to traders.
 The solution is to keep orders in the best 500 price levels for 30 days rather than 3 days.

 ## 3. Status
 This BEP is already implemented.